What small businesses can claim under $20,000 instant asset write-off?

 At CleanSlate, we work with business owners every day across industries like trades, hospitality, retail, and professional services.
 We know what the ATO looks for, we know what gets missed, and we know how to make sure you are claiming everything you are entitled to — nothing more, nothing less.

-Beyond just asset write-offs, you can partner with our payroll team to ensure your staff are paid correctly while you focus on scaling your operations.
+Beyond just asset write-offs, you can partner with our payroll team to ensure your staff is paid correctly while you focus on scaling your operations.

 When it comes to the $20,000 Instant Asset Write-Off specifically, here is what our professional tax accounting support actually looks like in practice: